 4 Lyrics From A Classic Carol That Bring the Christmas Story to Life

-Steve Mayo, Director of Discipleship, reminds us of the wonder the Christmas Story has to offer each an every one of us.
+Pastor Steve Mayo, Director of Discipleship, reminds us of the wonder the Christmas Story has to offer each and every one of us.

 One thing that makes this time of year so special, to me (and many others, I imagine), is music.
 You can give me a house fully decked out with lights, a fresh plate of cookies, and hot cocoa, but without music, it just isn’t quite Christmas.
 Many of the carols we sing each season have been around for well over a hundred years.
 Perhaps that’s why it’s easy to miss the significance of the story so many of these songs share—we’re just so used to singing them, year after year.